Botanical Garden of Lourizán

-The Botanical Garden of Lourizán is an arboretum of some 54 hectares in the municipality of Pontevedra in Spain.
-It has more than 850 catalogued species and one of the largest collections in Spain.
-It is the most important botanical garden in Galicia.
+The Botanical Garden of Lourizán is an arboretum located in the 54 ha grounds of the Pazo de Lourizán in the municipality of Pontevedra, Spain.
+With more than 850 catalogued species it is one of the largest collections in the country, and the most important botanical garden in Galicia.

 Location

-The Lourizán Arboretum is located on the northern slopes of the Morrazo massif, at the end of the Pontevedra Ria, between Pontevedra and Marín, about 3 kilometres from the centre of Pontevedra.
+The Pazo de Lourizán is located on the northern slopes of the Morrazo massif, at the end of the Ria de Pontevedra, in the civil parish of Lourizán, in Pontevedra, Spain.
+The estate houses an arboretum in its 54 ha ground.

 History

 The origins of the property date back to the 15th century, when it was still a farm.
 The arboretum was created in 1949 with exotic and Galician species.

-In the 19th century, the estate was acquired by the politician Eugenio Montero Ríos, who made the Lourizán Palace his summer residence and a meeting place for the most prominent Spanish figures of the time.
+In the 19th century, the estate was acquired by the politician Eugenio Montero Ríos, who built the current manor house as his summer residence and a meeting place for the most prominent Spanish figures of the time.

-In 1943, by order of the Ministry of National Education on 25 February, the Lourizán estate was created in Pontevedra, donated for this purpose by the Pontevedra Provincial Council.
+On 25 February 1943, by order of the Ministry of Education, the Lourizán estate was created, donated for this purpose by the Provincial Deputation of Pontevedra.
 The study of fast-growing forest species was started there, with the aim of satisfying the Spanish needs for wood in those years.

-The estate and palace of Lourizán were the place of practice for the students of the Madrid School of Forestry Engineers until it became part of the Galician Government.
-This autonomous government created the Lourizán Forest and Environment Research Centre in its facilities.
+The estate was the place of practice for the students of the Madrid School of Forestry Engineers until it became part of the Xunta de Galicia.
+The regional government created the Lourizán Forest and Environment Research Centre in its facilities.